Surya-AI/atl-dpsr.github.io/README.md

-# Wecome to ATL dpsr
+# Welcome to ATL dpsr
 ATL is an approach of Central government of India to create an environment of scientific temperament, innovation, creativity amongst Indian Students.
 It is a step towards a new India.

 Since the last few decades, our education system has seen a paradigm shift.
 Today, with this approach of inculcating Hands on Methodology in the current education scenario we have resolved the need of the hour.